Remedious-RUHacks/remedious/README.md

 **Installation**

-  1.Create a new Flutter Project
+  1. Create a new Flutter Project

   2. Make sure you have flutter web enabled (See flutter docs)